Logo Garda

 Directions

-At the next junctions you will find signposting for our trail which marked number 747, leading across the olive groves, the Olivaia di Arco.
+At the junction you will find signposting for our trail marked 747, leading across the olive groves surrounding Arco.
 In some stretches here the gradient is really demanding.
 When you come to the paved road, keep to the right and follow directions for Padaro, about a kilometre away.
 When you come to the town, where you can find a fresh water fountain, the gradient levels off but it still generally remains around 10%.
-Keep on straight, following the main road and pass Mandrea and Doss del Cléf.
-Once you come to San Giovanni al Monte, you can always stop off for lunch on the mountain side.
-It is a classic destination for cyclists in the area, but you need to go on a further hundred metres or so to reach the highest point on the route.

 public transportation